-- Wear eye protection. - Use the blade guard and spreader for every operation for which it can be used, including all through sawing. - Keep hands out of the line of the saw blade. - 4.
+- 1. Wear eye protection. - Use the blade guard and spreader for every operation for which it can be used, including all through sawing. - 3.
+Keep hands out of the line of the saw blade. - 4.
 Use a push-stick when required. - 5.
-Know how to reduce the risk of kickback - 6.
+Know how to reduce the risk of kickback. - 6.
 Do not perform any operation freehand. - 7.
-Never reach around or over the saw blade - 3.
+Never reach around or over the saw blade. - 8.
 Never try to test fire the brake system. - 9.
-Never adjust the position of the brake cartridge while the blade is spinning. - 0.
-Do not try to disable the brake system. - Unplug the saw before changing the blade, changing the brake cartridge or servicing. - 12.
-Do not connect the motor directly to a power supply. - 13.
-Use the bypass switch only when necessary - necessary.

-14. Do not expose to rain or use in damp locations. - Do not put your hands inside or underneath the cabinet while the blade is - Do not unplug or disconnect the saw from electrical power before the blade has stopped spinning.
+Never adjust the position of the brake cartridge while the blade is spinning. - Do not try to disable the brake system.
+Unplug the saw before changing the blade, abarcian the brake contridue an appricing. - changing the brake cartridge or servicing.
+12. Do not connect the motor directly to a - power supply.
+13. Use the bypass switch only when - necessary.
+14. Do not expose to rain or use in damp - locations.
+15. Do not put your hands inside or - underneath the cabinet while the blade is spinning. - Do not unplug or disconnect the saw from electrical power before the blade has stopped spinning.